 Heterogeneous operationalization

 A common consequence of inconsistent conceptualization is heterogeneous operationalization.
 Primarily, this concerns the studied vocal categories and features, which include human vs. synthetic voices [31–35]; cartoon voices [36]; pathological voices such as in individuals with Parkinson’s disease [37–40], tracheoesophageal speech [41,42], dysarthria [43–46], Down syndrome [47], or stuttering [48]; acoustically manipulated human voices [49]; vocal fry [50]; as well as different accents [51,52], dialects [53], age groups [54–56], and gender identities [57–59].
 In addition, it concerns the experimental designs and measurements, especially rating scales which differ in the number of levels and denominations of endpoints.
 For example, in one study participants were asked “How natural is the audio?” from “1 – natural” to “5 – unnatural” [60] , in another one they rated voices on a 10-point-scale from “very natural, human-like” to “very mechanical, robot-like” [52], or made a binary classification of voices as either human or computer-generated [29] .
 In principle, such empirical heterogeneity can be a powerful source of insight.
-There is even evidence from face perception that differences in rating scales may not even have a big impact after all [61], but we cannot conclude that this generalizes to naturalness ratings, and the insufficient report of empirical details impedes a meaningful comparison of findings.
+There is recent evidence from facial attractiveness perception that differences in rating scales (e.g., binary, 0-100, visual analogue, or various Likert scales) may not have a big impact on outcome [61], although we cannot conclude that this generalizes to naturalness ratings, and the insufficient report of empirical details impedes a meaningful comparison of findings.
 Specifically, it is often not stated how naturalness and the related experimental task was explained to the listeners – but the instructions can be crucial determinants of study outcome.
 Further, the precise acoustic properties of the voice material often remain elusive, bearing a risk for potential undetected confounds.
 Finally, few studies only provide measurements on reliability [62].
 To help address these issues, we compiled some practical recommendations as a guidance for future research in Box 2.

 Lack of exchange between different research domains